orhss/profiling-cli/README.md

 3. The profiling data is collected during test execution
 4. An AI agent analyzes the profiling results and provides insights
 5. Temporary files are cleaned up after execution
+6. When using create-pr during your interactive session with the LLM, you can have the AI automatically create a GitHub pull request with the optimized code discussed

 ## Requirements